 You may have thought of the budget as the first consideration.
 The reason it is the second question to ask is that the price range for mattresses varies depending on their size.
 You cannot arrive at a realistic budget without knowing its size.

-While there are a lot of factors that can impact the budget, the budget can also impact the material and type of mattress.
+While there are a lot of factors that can impact the budget, the budget can also impact the material and type of mattresses.
 There are two common myths regarding mattresses that need to be busted right at the start.

 - Higher the price, better the quality.